FritzFlorian/bachelor-thesis-code/reversialphazero/Readme.md

 The experiments folders contain all configs for individual tests.
 The main files to look out for are `training_master.py` with general settings on the test, `neural_network.py` with the neural network structure and `input_output_conversion.py` with details on the boards encoding in the test.
+Some old tests might not work 100% as when they where executed to gather the statistics, as the general architecture of the project changed quite a bit.

+Please note that all maps that are used must be square to allow the transformations that are applied.
+If you want non square maps, simply embed them in bigger maps that are square.

 # Tests